-Alcoholism is a progressive activity that happens inside the human mind.
-When alcohol is drunk, it changes the amounts of specific substances in the brain, primarily gamma-aminobutyric acid, or GABA, and dopamine.
+Alcoholism is a progressive problem that happens inside the human mind.
+When alcohol is drunk, it changes the amounts of specific substances in the brain.
+For instance, gamma-aminobutyric acid, or GABA, and dopamine.

-GABA overseers and regulates an individual’s impulsivity, and often drinking generous quantities of alcohol modifies this substance’s creation, frequently making individuals more spontaneous and less aware of their actions.
+GABA regulates an individual’s impulsivity.
+Often drinking generous quantities of alcohol modifies this substance’s creation.
+Therefore, frequently making individuals more spontaneous and less aware of their actions.

 This is why a drinker can make the terrible decision to drive home!

-Dopamine is among the compound in the mind that, when discharged, triggers enjoyable sensations like joy, happiness, and even ecstasy.
+Dopamine is among the compounds in the mind.
+When discharged by internal or external stimulus, it triggers enjoyable sensations like joy, happiness, and even ecstasy.